-Israel races to head off UN settlement 'blacklist'
+Israel races to head off UN 'blacklist' of companies operating in settlements

 Israel and the Trump administration are working feverishly to prevent the upcoming publication of a UN database of companies that operate in illegal settlements in the occupied Palestinian territories, fearing the blacklist could have devastating consequences.